JaneeshaJ2001/NLP-Projects/Q&A RAG App With Gemma And Groq API/README.md

-This repository contains projects on NLP.

-# 1. Q&A RAG App With Gemma And Groq API.
+# Q&A RAG App With Gemma And Groq API.

 This project is an End-to-End Document Question Answering (Q&A) Retrieval-Augmented Generation (RAG) Application built using the Gemma Model and Groq API.
 It allows users to upload documents, particularly PDFs, and ask questions based on the document's content.
 The app returns accurate and contextually relevant answers using a combination of retrieval techniques and generative AI models.